-After five seasons as the Seawolves’ head Alpine coach, Sparky Anderson enters his fifth season as the head coach of the entire Alaska Anchorage ski program in 2016.
+After five seasons as the Seawolves’ head Alpine coach, Sparky Anderson enters his sixth season as the head coach of the entire Alaska Anchorage ski program in 2016-17.

 In 2010, Anderson produced his second national champion in Andreas Adde, who won the men’s slalom.
 UAA landed a combined five skiers as All-Americans and finished 7th at the national meet.
 Anderson also helped UAA to a program-best second-place finish at the RMISA/West Region Championships.

 During his third season in 2009, Anderson helped UAA to a program-best fourth-place finish at the NCAA Championships and helped produce five All-Americans and six All-Conference members.
 Anderson guided freshman standout Alex Parker to four individual titles and the RMISA Women’s Alpine MVP, while UAA’s women’s Alpine team was the regional champion.